-- fabricate and repair wooden furniture, and fit and assemble prepared wooden parts to make furniture.
+- Fabricate and repair wooden furniture, and fit and assemble prepared wooden parts to make furniture.

-- examining drawings, work orders and sample parts to determine specifications
+- Examining drawings, work orders and sample parts to determine specifications

-- selecting and working with materials such as timber, veneers, particle board and synthetic wood
+- Selecting and working with materials such as timber, veneers, particle board and synthetic wood

-- marking out, cutting and shaping wood
+- Marking out, cutting and shaping wood

-- working from drawings and specifications to make furniture
+- Working from drawings and specifications to make furniture

-- making fittings for boats, caravans and other items where fine detail is required
+- Making fittings for boats, caravans and other items where fine detail is required

-- assembling parts to form sections of furniture and completed articles
+- Assembling parts to form sections of furniture and completed articles

-- fitting hinges, locks, catches, drawers and shelves
+- Fitting hinges, locks, catches, drawers and shelves

-- making frames for chairs and couches
+- Making frames for chairs and couches

-- may repair and refurbish furniture and antiques
+- May repair and refurbish furniture and antiques

-- Most occupations in this unit group have a level of skill commensurate with the qualifications and experience outlined below.
+Most occupations in this unit group have a level of skill commensurate with the following qualifications:

-NZ Register Level 4 qualification (ANZSCO Skill Level 3)
+- Australia (ANZSCO Skill Level 3)

-At least three years of relevant experience may substitute for the formal qualifications listed above.
-In some instances relevant experience and/or on-the-job training may be required in addition to the formal qualification.
+Please note at least three years of relevant experience may be a substitute for the formal qualifications listed above.
+In some instances, relevant experience and/or on-the-job training may be required in addition to the formal qualification.